 Understand what your competitors are doing and what is working for them, but most importantly, understand what they have done and what isn’t working for them.
 This kind of understanding provides you with a blueprint on how to model your mobile app and marketing strategy.

 Nothing will ruin your mobile app marketing technique more than being considered an imitator with a monotonous marketing strategy and product.
-Still, with a better understanding of your competitor apps, you get a rare chance of structuring a unique and improved mobile application marketing plan that distinguishes from the others.
+Still, with a better understanding of your competitor apps, you get a rare chance of structuring a unique and improved mobile application marketing plan that distinguishes it from the others.

 Some notable aspects to understand in competitor analysis are strengths, weaknesses, and opportunities.
 Strengths involve things that make the marketing strategy stand out and why the audience prefers it over a similar approach.
 Weaknesses include a lack of availability of the marketing strategy or their app product on specific platforms.
 Through your competitor’s strengths and weaknesses, you define your opportunity channels.